eswan18/ethanswan.com/content/posts/2023/2023-12-25-probability-commentary-2024/index.md

 But the most talented teams with the strongest track records usually figure it out, and this year there are three teams with great bona fides.
 80% seems about right.

-[^probability-division]: Yes, probability nerds, I know that you can't divide probabilities like this: if an event has a 7% chance of occuring a year then there's more than a 1% chance of it happening in 1/7 of the year.
+[^probability-division]: Yes, probability nerds, I know that you can't divide probabilities like this: if an event has a 7% chance of occurring a year then there's more than a 1% chance of it happening in 1/7 of the year.
 But it's pretty close with small numbers like this.
 [^impeaching]: Just a reminder/clarification that this is about *impeachment*, which only requires the House.
 Conviction would require the Senate and it's not even on this list of probabilities.
 [^looked-into-it]: This is code for "I asked ChatGPT"